 - To assess risk or vulnerability or safeguarding concerns.

 - For legal reasons owing to problems related to their condition

 - To get medical approval from an insurance company that pays for their treatment.

 Most clinics have access to a psychiatrist on at least a part-time basis, and all psychiatrists should be working as part of a multi-disciplinary team, who plan the medical, psychological and social care of the addicted patient and their family in a discreet, professional, and safe way.

 With many rehab facilities across the UK offering cheap and fast addiction programmes, it can be easy to be misled in regards to the most appropriate treatment for your condition.

-That’s why here at Castle Craig; we lead with free addiction assessments so that a consultant psychiatrist like Prof. Jonathan Chick can review your case and identify the best course of treatment for you.
+That’s why here at Castle Craig; we lead with addiction assessments so that a consultant psychiatrist like Prof. Jonathan Chick can review your case and identify the best course of treatment for you.

 What is an addiction psychiatrist?

 Psychiatrists are doctors who specialise in the diagnosis and treatment of psychiatric disorders many of which have a sub-speciality in drug and alcohol addiction as well as behavioural disorders.